medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 #### **Spreadsheet Area 2**

-Enter all data here.
+Enter all the data in the columns in this area.
 Data will be automatically copied for you to columns in area 3.

 #### **Spreadsheet Area 3**